daigotanaka/daigotanaka.github.io/product-analytics-101.md

 Draw the funnel of your app and identify:

-1. The user input that carries the user to the next level of the funnel.
+1. The user inputs that carry the user to the next level in the funnel.
-2. The user input such as cancel button and timeout that will indicate why the user is falling out of the funnel.
+2. The user inputs such as cancel button and timeout that indicate why the user is falling out of the funnel.

 Those will become the minimal set of user events for you to start understanding